ah970/ca3/README.md

 - Deaths threshold: the threshold over which daily and total deaths should be reported.
 - Log file: the log file to use.

+## Log file
+The log file (by default a file called `ca3.log` in the same directory as `main.py` contains a list of events that have happened.
+This log is relatively detailed and is intended as a diagnostic tool in the event of a crash.